 For more information on the ceremony of the Huachuma mesada, check out Aubrey Marcus’s beautiful documentary (as well as a documentary on Ayahuasca), filmed at SpiritQuest, which takes an intimate and life-affirming look at the medicine and its power to connect and to heal: https://www.aubreymarcus.com/pages/ayahuasca-documentary

 If you’d like to hear me talk more about my experience, check out this episode of Voices in the Dark podcast.
+And to hear about how these plant medicines can help people suffering from PTSD, check out this interview with two veterans who underwent the healing journey with me.

 A Final Note on Safety